efritz/blog/content/articles/2024-11-26-my-ai-junior-dev-still-needs-an-adult-in-the-room.md

 He quickly changed focus to deal with that new roadblock and attempted to install numpy and matplotlib via pip.
 This was the correct choice of package manager, but the wrong choice in binary (again).
 To explore a bit more, he tried to list the contents of the `venv/bin` directory.
 Thinking this might not be a fruitful path, I interrupted that train of thought and simply asserted that he should use `pip3` instead.

 Despite an active virtualenv, `pip3` was mapping to the system-wide installation.
 Thankfully, the homebrew-installed version of pip declines to install system-wide packages.
-Something here was wrong, so I suggested him to use the specific `pip3` binary in the virtualenv.
+Something here was wrong, so I suggested he use the specific `pip3` binary in the virtualenv.

 My AI junior once again insisted on listing the contents of the `venv/bin` directory.
 This time I didn't interrupt him, and the command revealed `pip`, `pip3`, `python`, and `python3` binaries that should have been accessible via the Bash PATH the entire time.
 This revealed some clear malformed-ness of the virtualenv, or at least an issue with its activation.